Total pageviews

 About the author/artist:

 Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
 Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawiting (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
-As an artist and a writer and a jewelry designer, Zhaawano draws on the oral and pictorial traditions of his ancestors.
+As a non-commercial artist and a blogger, Zhaawano draws on the oral and pictorial traditions of his ancestors.
 In doing so he sometimes works together with kindred artists with similar cultural and artistic backgrounds.

 _______________________________________________________________________________